Nodes

 Tool Nodes

-Tool nodes execute functions to perform actions like API calls or database queries.
+Tool nodes execute functions to perform actions like API calls, database queries, or external integrations.

 Junction Nodes